fortunejs/fortune/README.md

 ## Example

-The only necessary input is record type definitions.
+The only required input is record type definitions.
 Here's a model of a basic micro-blogging service:

 ```js
 const fortune = require('fortune')